M-Jamil/Zakat/README.md

 1) Maintain history of each Zakat Assessment Year
 2) Maintain history of Zakat distribution in which you can add records to ensure Zakat is Paid for the assessment year.
-3) Zakat Calculation for Bank Accounts
+3) Zakat Calculation for multiple Bank Accounts
 4) Zakat Calculation for Gold, Silver & Stones
-5) Option of Zakat Calculation for Investment Properties
+5) Option to Calculate Zakat for the Investment Properties
 6) Zakat Calculation for Shares, Prize Bonds .. etc
-7) Offline application, you dont have to share your akat informtaion to any website, the application will store data locally.
+7) Offline application, you dont have to share your Zakat informtaion to any website, the application will store data locally.

 OS Compatibilities: